-- 4.1 Teaching Learning of Languages at secondary and higher secondary level. - 4.2 pedagogical study of languages.

-UnitV- Contextual Problem in Language Learning

-5.1 Multilingual class room- problem of curriculum text above development, three language for rule constitution provision regarding language, Medium of instruction- recommendations, recommendation of NPE 1986/1992, NCF (2005) preservation of heritage language, home language & school language-problem of tribal dialects c) Sessional Work/Field work Group-A Sessional work:

-- The students may undertake any one of the following activities: - A study of letters, news articles and narratives in the first language to study its organization in terms of both coherence and cohesion of content.
-Comparison with writings in English. - Identification of minority languages within their states and discussion of government plans and policies for their preservation and development - Seminar on L.1 and L.2 research and theories

-Group-B Field work:

-- Preparation and execution of action research proposal in any area relevant to improvement of teaching-learning language. - Preparation and execution of five lessons on multi-grade teaching - Organization of goal-orientated activities like- quiz, exhibition or any other coscholastic activity in a school.
+4.1 Teaching Learning of Languages at secondary and higher secondary level.
+4.2 pedagogical study of languages.
+Unit V - Contextual Problem in Language Learning 5.1 Multilingual class room- problem of curriculum text above development. three language for rule constitution provision regarding language, Medium of instruction-recommendations, recommendation of NPE 1986/1992, NCF (2005) preservation of heritage language, home language & school language-problem of tribal dialects c) Sess sional Work/Field work Group-A Sessional work: The students may undertake any one of the following activities: A study of letters, news articles and narratives in the first language to study its organization in terms of both coherence and cohesion of content.
+Comparison with writings in English.
+Identification of minority languages within their states and discussion of government plans and policies for their preservation and development.
+Seminar on L.1 and L.2 research and theories Group-B Field work: Preparation and execution of action research proposal in any area relevant to improvement of teaching-learning language.
+Preparation and execution of five lessons on multi-grade teaching Organization of goal-orientated activities like- quiz, exhibition or any other co-scholastic activity in a school.

-- Bennett, W.A.
+- 1. Bennett, W.A.
 (1969).
 Aspects of Language and Language Teaching.
-Cambridge University Press: London. - Braden, K (2006).
+Cambridge University Press: London. - 2.
+Braden, K (2006).
 Task Based Language Education: From Theory to Practice.
 Cambridge University Press. - 3.
 Britton, James (1973).
 Language and Learning.
-Penguin Books, England.

-- 4. Byrnes, Heidi (2006).
+Penguin Books, England. - 4.
+Byrnes, Heidi (2006).
 Advanced Language Learning: The Contribution of Halliday and Vygotsky.
-Continuum International Publishing Group. - Hodges and Rudolf (1972).
+Continuum International Publishing Group. - 5.
+Hodges and Rudolf (1972).
 Language and Learning to Read What languageteachers should know about language.
-Houghton Mifflin Co.
-Boston. - 6.
+Houghton Mifflin Co, Boston. - 6.
 Joyce and Banks (1971) Teaching the Language Arts to Culturally DifferentChildren.
-Addison Wesky, Pub Co., London. - Krashen, Stephen (1988).
-Second Language Acquisition and Second LanguageLeaming.
+Addison Wesky, Pub Co., London. - 7.
+Krashen, Stephen (1988).
+Second Language Acquisition and Second LanguageLearning.
 Prentice Hall International. - 8.
 Martinovic, Tic (2004).
 Discourse Across Languages and Cultures.
-John Benjamins Publishing Company. - Omstein, Jacob (1971).
-Programmed Instruction and Education Technology inLanguage Teaching Field - New Approaches to Old Problems.
-The Centre forCurriculum Development Inc, Philadelphia - Osherson, N Daniel & Howard Lasnik (1990).
-Language an Introduction to Cognitive Science: -Vol. 1, Massachusets Institute of Technology, USA. - 11.
+John Benjamins Publishing Company. - 9.
+Ornstein, Jacob (1971).
+Programmed Instruction and Education Technology inLanguage Teaching Field New Approaches to Old Problems.
+The Centre forCurriculum Development Inc, Philadelphia.

+- 10. Osherson, N Daniel & Howard Lasnik (1990).
+Language an Introduction to Cognitive Science: Vol.1, Massachusets Institute of Technology, USA. - 11.
 Pavelenko.
 Aneta et al (2001).
 Multilingualism, Second Language Learningand Gender.
 Walter de' Gruyter Gmbh & Co.
 KG, Berlin. - 12.
-Schiffrin, Deborah, et. al.(2001).
+Schiffrin, Deborah. et. al.(2001).
 The Handbook of Discourse Analyses.
 Blackwell Publishing. - 13.
 Vygotsky, L.S.
 (1985).
 Thought and Language.
 Cambridge, MA: The MIT Press. - 14.
 Wilkinson, Andrew.
 (1971).
 The Foundations of Language.
 Oxford University Press: London.

-COURSE - V.SE.II-

-Pedagogy and Assessment of Mathematics

-- a) Learning Outcomes: After completion of the course, student-teachers will be ableto:- - appreciate the abstract nature of mathematics - distinguish between science and mathematics - distinguish between the roles of pure and applied mathematics - develop the understanding of using constructivist approach in mathematics - develop the skill of using various methods of teaching mathematics - · develop problem solving skills - highlight the significance of mathematics laboratory - enable to distinguish between induction and mathematical induction - develop the skills required for action research in mathematics
+$COURSE-V.SE.II\hbox{-} \ \textbf{Pedagogy} \ \textbf{and} \ \textbf{Assessment} \ \textbf{of} \ \textbf{Mathematics}$ a) Learning Outcomes : After completion of the course, student-teachers will be ableto:- □appreciate the abstract nature of mathematics □distinguish between science and mathematics □distinguish between the roles of pure and applied mathematics □ deve Abstractness of mathematics; Distinction between mathematics and science; Distinct roles of pure and applied Mathematics; mathematization; aesthetic aspect of mathematic; historical development of mathematical concepts with some famous anecdotes such as Gauss, Ramanujan, etc.; teaching of mathematical modelling e skill of solving real-life problems through mathematical modeling as an art □develop the understanding of using constructivist approach in mathematics □develop the skill of using various methods of teaching mathematics □develop problem solving skills □highlight the significance of mathematics laboratory □enable to distinguish between induction and mathematical induction □develop the skills required for action research in mathematics b) Course Content